 Colorado is a rather large and populous state.
 While 17 centers may seem like a lot, it may not be enough for a state of this size.
 People in Colorado may have to wait to get admitted into a program that can help.

 In Missouri, the state offers information about several different types of programs to help different types of people.
-For example, the state’s website suggests that there are programs for the following groups:
+For example, the state’s website suggests that there are programs for the following groups: Adults Women, and children Adolescents People who need medications to help with an addiction issue Adults with gambling issues People who have lost driving rights due to an alcohol or drug issue

-Most of the programs provided in state directories accept Medicaid, which seems to suggest that people with addiction in Missouri need to enroll in Medicaid in order to get help.
+Most of the programs provided in state directories accept Medicaid, which seems to suggest that people with addiction in Missouri need to enroll in Medicaid to get help.
 This isn’t true of other states, but it seems true for Missouri.

 In New York, state-sponsored inpatient services are meant, according to the state’s website, for people who are older than 18 and unable to succeed in a program that offers less supervision.
 A medical director decides whether or not a placement in a program like this is appropriate, and when it is approved, the person must prove that they live within the area served by the facility.